mdreier/hlo-api-client/README.md

 In either case the method returns a Promise which resolves with a result object.
 This object contains the response status as well as the response data (e.g. the character export).

+For further details, check out the [documentation of the API client](https://mdreier.github.io/hlo-api-client/).

 ### Error Handling

 The API client mirrors the error behavior of the API.
 This means that most failures will not throw a JavaScript error, but rather have